Back to Home

 When and how often to get screened

-Screening means checking for cancer or pre-cancerous polyps before you have any symptoms.
-Canada's guidelines recommend starting at age 50 for people at average risk.
+Screening means checking for cancer or polyps before you have any symptoms.
+In Canada, screening is recommended starting at age 50 for people at average risk.

 BC Colon Screening Program

-- The BC Cancer Colon Screening Program recommends a FIT (fecal immunochemical test) every 2 years starting at age 50
+- BC recommends a stool test (FIT test) every 2 years starting at age 50

-- If your FIT test is positive, you'll be referred for a colonoscopy
+- If your FIT test is positive, you will be sent for a colonoscopy

-- If you have higher risk factors, your doctor may recommend starting earlier or going directly to colonoscopy
+- If you have higher risk factors, your doctor may start screening earlier

-- Colonoscopy ordered by a physician is fully covered by MSP — there is no cost to you
+- A colonoscopy ordered by a doctor is fully covered by MSP — there is no cost to you

 You may need earlier or more frequent screening if you have

-- A parent, sibling, or child who had colorectal cancer or advanced polyps
+- A parent, brother, sister, or child who had colon cancer or advanced polyps

-- A personal history of polyps or colorectal cancer
+- A personal history of polyps or colon cancer

 - Inflammatory bowel disease (Crohn's disease or ulcerative colitis)